 Another great way to save money on flights is to fly budget.
 Low cost airlines have been popping up all over the place in recent years, making domestic and international travel far more affordable.

 The more airlines, the more competitive the prices get, so it’s a win for us all round!
 And many of the more well known budget airlines are owned by larger airline companies.
-For example, Scoot Airlines offers extremely cheap flight deals to Asia and happen to be owned by Singapore Airlines, a trusted name in air travel.

 The difference with budget airlines is usually no in flight entertainment or included meals, and carry on baggage.
 Although there is the option to purchase upgrades such as checked baggage, food and beverages and if they have the facilities, in flight entertainment.